JuliaDiff/TaylorSeries.jl/paper/paper.md

 ```

 This example shows that the calculations are performed numerically and not
-simbolically, manifested by the fact that the last coefficient is not an
+symbolically, which is manifested by the fact that the last coefficient of `Hnn(6)` is not identical to an integer.
+The point is that it is possible
-integer.
-This example is aimed to describe the possibility offered
-by `TaylorSeries.jl` as a polynomial manipulator.
+to use `TaylorSeries.jl` as a polynomial manipulator.

 --
 ## Acknowledgements